Although I feel my nervousness kicking in, I take a deep breath and walk through the front doors of the Gala.

 “Yes, I can see that.”

-I am trying everything not to laugh at how weird this situation really is.
+I am trying hard not to laugh at how weird this situation really is.
 Not wanting to continue staring at them, I decide I should head out.

 “Well, I’m going to get dressed and then head to the library to do some studying.
 I’ll see you two lovebirds later.”